- Screen Colours:

-Although small, with a population of around 200, the village prides itself on being a lively community.
+Although small, with a population of just over 200, the village prides itself on being a lively community.
 There are several clubs and societies, many of which meet in the very well appointed village hall, and it is hoped that informal gatherings at the bar of the Crown will be possible again in the near future.

 Although, alas, there is no longer a permanent village store, the village is served by a regular milkman and a grocer/greengrocer and a fishmonger make weekly visits, fresh produce is available from a stand opposite the Crown.